 Students will have hands-on practice calculating healthcare statistics and analyzing healthcare data to identify trends.
 Student will explore publicly available healthcare data.
 The course will include simulation lab practice using software to analyze data and create data visualizations.
 Students will learn methods for managing data quality and ensuring the accuracy and integrity of health data.
 Students will be introduced to the role of the HIM professional in implementing and improving information governance practices in healthcare organizations.
-Prerequisites: MAT\168, HIM\201, HIM\113, HIM\157, HIM\205, and HIM\206 with a "C" or better in all prerequisite courses.
-Note: Transfer credit for this course can only be accepted from CAHIIM-accredited institutions.
+Prerequisites: MAT168, HIM201, HIM113, HIM157, HIM205, and HIM206 with a "C" or better in all prerequisite courses.

-HIM\256, Legal and Ethical Issues of HIM (3 cr.)
+HIM256, Legal and Ethical Issues of HIM (3 cr.)

 Students will learn about the legal and ethical issues affecting healthcare today, including legislative and regulatory processes and legal terminology.
 Special attention will be devoted to issues of electronic record systems from the legal and ethical perspective.
 Students will study health information/record laws and regulations (such as retention, patient rights/advocacy, advanced directives, privacy.)
 Confidentiality, privacy, and security policies, procedures and monitoring along with release of information policies and procedures, professional and practice-related ethical issues will also be studied.
 Students will investigate and recommend solutions to privacy issues and problems.
-Prerequisites: HIM\201.
-Note: Transfer credit for this course can only be accepted from CAHIIM-accredited institutions.
+Prerequisites: HIM201.

-HIM\290, Certification Exam Preparation (1 cr.)
+HIM290, Certification Exam Preparation (1 cr.)

 Students completing a degree in health information management usually sit for a professional certification exam in health information management and/or coding.
-This course will prepare students for certification exams by providing testtaking tips and study strategies.
+This course will prepare students for certification exams by providing test-taking tips and study strategies.
 Students will review exam content including coding, privacy and security of health information, and other exam topics.
 Students will receive assistance in selecting and registering for certification exams and will complete practice tests.
 Students will have the opportunity to explore career goals and prepare a resume.
 Prerequisites: Permission of program coordinator.
-Note: Transfer credit for this course can only be accepted from CAHIIM-accredited institutions.
+(New course, Fall 2017)